stencila/stencila/fixtures/fragments/md/if.md

 # Nested

-Probably best to be avoided but possible (and not allowed in prop tests),
+Probably best avoided, but possible,

 ::: if true